KimBug29/Health_Fitness/README.md

  * Feature 1 - Load data.
 Read two JSON data files
  * Feature 2 - Clean data while combining.
 Clean data and perform a pandas merge with two data sets, then calculate some new values based on the new data set
- * Feature 3 - Visualize data. .....  still to be determined
+ * Feature 3 - Visualize data using Seaborn plots/charts.
  * Feature 4 - Best practices.
 Utilize a virtual environment, instructions included in this README
  * Feature 5 - Interpretation of data.
 Use of markdown cells in Jupyter Notebook, including clear code comments, and well written README.md

-## Technologies Used
+## Technologies Used   (Still need to update)
 ***
 A list of technologies used within the project:
 * [VS Code](https://code.visualstudio.com/download): Version 1.73